Trusted WordPress tutorials, when you need them most.

 Example of the custom total comment display code output made with WPCode

 We hope this tutorial has helped you learn how to display the total number of comments in WordPress.
-You may also want to check out our list of the best WordPress comment plugins and our guide on easy ways to increase your blog traffic.
+You may also want to see our list of the best WordPress comment plugins and our guide on ways to get more comments in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.